Skip to Content

 It is misleading to imply in letters that certain events or consequences are certain to occur.
 Use words such as ‘will’ and ‘must’ with care, and where appropriate use words such as ‘may’ and ‘potentially’ instead.

 It can also be misleading to imply that an event can occur at the sole discretion of the firm when this may not be the case.
 For example, law firms cannot order a default judgement, therefore letters should not suggest that this is the case.
+Lawyers have been found to be guilty of professional misconduct, and the Commissioner has made determinations of unsatisfactory professional conduct with respect to conduct of this nature.

 The Sampson case also provides guidance on what is acceptable when writing a letter of demand.
 It says if a contractual right does not exist between the creditor and debtor, the letter must not include a demand or request for payment of legal costs in addition to the outstanding debt.